k8s-at-home/charts/charts/stable/home-assistant/README.md

 The value derived is the name of the kubernetes service object for home-assistant

+### Metrics collection

+If metrics collection is enabled through the `metrics.enabled: true` setting, make sure to also enable the Prometheus endpoint in your Home-Assistant configuration.
+See the [official documentation](https://www.home-assistant.io/integrations/prometheus/) for more details on how to set this up.

 ## Values

 **Important**: When deploying an application Helm chart you can add more values from our common library chart [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common)